markNZed/processism-react-three/storyboard.md

 ## 8.5.
 Scene: Relationalism vs relativism
 ### 8.5.1.
 Objective
-To distinguish between relationalism and relativism in processism, emphasizing how relationalism avoids the pitfalls of nihilism and the paradox of imposing a singular perspective while maintaining a coherent and meaningful approach to understanding systems.
+To distinguish between relationalism and relativism in process philosophy, emphasizing how relationalism avoids the pitfalls of nihilism and the paradox of imposing a singular perspective while maintaining a coherent and meaningful approach to understanding systems.
 ### 8.5.2.
 Animation
 ### 8.5.3.
 Narration
 As we explore different perspectives, it's important to remember that we ourselves are viewing the system from a particular standpoint.
 If we overlook this, we might fall into the illusion that we've found the ultimate perspective, believing we see things exactly as they are, free from any bias.